adeaver/grammargrove/PROGRESS.md

 - [ ] populate grammarrules.csv
 - [X] Add pagination button to user grammar rules display view
 - [X] Add pagination buttons to grammar rules search result view
+- [ ] How to search page
+- [ ] Ability to add a word on definition from hanzi questions

 #### Allow users to add words to their list
 - [X] Page to display vocabulary and search within vocabulary